 There are two formulas for calculating EBITDA:

-EBITDA = Net Income + Taxes + Interest + Depreciations & Amortization
+EBITDA = Net Income + Taxes + Interest + Depreciation & Amortization

-EBITDA = Operating Income + Depreciations & Amortization
+EBITDA = Operating Income + Depreciation & Amortization

 - Net Income: This is the company’s overall profitability after deducting all the expenses from the total revenue.